 Determine What Will Contribute to Your Success

 Finding out what a merchant services provider can give your specific business is a must.
-The best way to do this is to isn’t just to look at what products a merchant services provider offers, but what they can offer to help ensure your specific business’ success.
+The best way to do this isn’t just to look at what products a merchant services provider offers, but what they can offer to help ensure your specific business’ success.
 This goes beyond simple processing, extending to the kinds of technology and customer service you can expect.

 Each merchant services provider comes with different strengths, weaknesses, and features.
 Does the provider offer the right kind of integrations?
 Can you contact customer support 24/7?